serhatbek/serhatbek/README.md

 # Hello!
 I'm Serhat Bek 👋

 - 🔭 I'm a Frontend Developer from Istanbul. 👨‍💻
-- 📌 Hobbies: 📙 Reading, 🎧 Music, 🌱 Plants, 📺 Sci-Fi movies
+- 📌 Hobbies: 📙 Reading, 🎧 Music, 🌱 Plants, 📺 Sci-Fi Movies
 - 📫 Reach me by using the link badges below ⬇